meganlavengood/musi216/docs/syllabus.md

 ### ChatGPT and other AI tools

 Please be thoughtful if you choose to use AI tools.
-I understand that AI tools can aid your learning—for example, checking your grammar and suggesting better phrasing—but it should not be replacing your learning.

-AI-produced text likely will not meet the standards of the course, because AI currently doesn’t have the capability to do effective music analysis.
+Basically, it's okay with me if you use AI to generate anything that isn't evaluated in a rubric (e.g., lyrics for a song, character development in the media project), as those things are outside the learning objectives of the course.

+But I **do not** want you to use AI in your analytical writing (beyond things like grammar checking).
+AI tools cannot perform music analysis and the results will not be satisfactory anyway.

+If you are unsure whether a use of AI is okay, you can always ask me directly.

-If you use AI to generate text, you should indicate that clearly in your assignment submission; failure to do so constitutes a violation of academic integrity.
+If you use AI as part of your projects in any capacity, explain how you used it in your analysis.
+Failure to do so constitutes a violation of academic integrity.

 ### Title IX